Place: Ches-Way Apartments

 Contractor: Wallace and Akins (1937)

-The Ches-Way Apartments was built in two stages.
-The original building is the large house located at 797 Broadway built circa 1909.
-The adjoining brick structure facing Chestnut Street was constructed in 1937.
-Broadway's name was changed to Honeyman Avenue when Broadway was rerouted at Maryland Street to connect with Portage Avenue in 1960.
-The "Ches" and "way" serve as a reminder of the original name of the intersection.
+Originally, Honeyman Avenue was called Broadway.
+The name was changed when Broadway was rerouted at Maryland Street to connect with Portage Avenue in 1960.
+The "Ches" and "Way" serve as a reminder of the original name of the intersection.

 Early Residents

 According to street directories of the day, the first resident of the eight-room house was John Fumerton and family in 1909.
-He was vice president of Thomas H. Lock and Co. a wholesale grocery business at 197 Bannatyne Street.
+He was vice president of Thomas H. Lock and Company, a wholesale grocery business at 197 Bannatyne Avenue.

 After just a couple of years, it became the family home of Alexander Calder.
 He owned a railway and steamship ticket agency that had been in operation since 1880.
 Soon after Calder moved in, it was announced that his son A. B. Calder, who had been the CPR's general ticket agent in Chicago, would return to Winnipeg to join his father's business.

-Dr. Charles Hunter and family moved into the home in 1912.
+Dr. Charles Hunter and family moved into the home in 1912, likely as renters.
 The physician taught at the U of M's Medical School and had a practice on the 7th floor of the Boyd Building on Portage Avenue.
-He served with the Canadian Army Medical Corps overseas During World War I reaching the rank of Lieutenant Colonel and when he returned home resumed his practice and moved from the home.
+He served with the Canadian Army Medical Corps overseas during World War I and reached the rank of Lieutenant-Colonel.
 (More about Hunter below.)

-The final occupant of the house as a single-family dwelling was William J. Thompson and family starting around 1919.
+The final occupant of the house as a single-family dwelling was William J. Thompson and family, starting around 1919.
 Thompson was an accountant at the firm Geo.
-G Lennox and was likely a renter.
+G. Lennox and likely rented the house.

-Newspaper ads show that the house's mortgage was foreclosed on in 1924.
-It was put up for sale and later that year was transformed into a six-room rooming house or boarding house.
+Newspaper ads show that the mortgage for 797 Broadway/Honeyman was foreclosed on in 1924.
+It was put up for sale and later that year reopened as a six-suite rooming house or boarding house.

 The initial round of tenants were all women: Edith Turland, Eatons employee; Mrs. Jesse Simpson, nurse; Flora Moore, milliner with a shop at 160 Stafford Street; and Helen Brown, stenographer with the provincial government.